Edictum

 }

-Filter your audit sink for policy_error: true to catch broken contracts before they affect agent operations.
-A high rate of policy errors means contracts need attention -- not that the system is failing, but that contracts are misconfigured and falling back to deny.
+Filter your audit sink for policy_error: true to catch broken rulesets before they affect agent operations.
+A high rate of policy errors means rulesets need attention -- not that the system is failing, but that rulesets are misconfigured and falling back to block.

 Design Rationale